atsushieno/ktmidi/docs/design/MIDI-CI.md

 Classes:

 - In `ktmidi-ci` module:
   - `MidiCIDevice` plays the primary role.
 It works as the facade for most of the MIDI-CI features.
-It holds `initiator` and `responder` for now, but we have been making significant changes in the structure, so do not count on them to exist.
+  - `ClientConnection` represents a destination MIDI-CI device connection, as the client point of view.
   - `Message` and all those subclasses represent MIDI-CI SysEx messages.
 Data model and serialization in most classes (not all)
   - `Messenger` implements the actual messaging protocol like "send back Reply To Discovery message in reply to Discovery Inquiry message"
   - `ObservableProfileList` and `ObservablePropertyList` hold profiles and properties (both values and metadata for now) that can notify listeners.
 Models in `ktmidi-ci-tool` make use of them.